TomasMeade/NYC-Condos-Manhattan-vs-Brooklyn/README.md

 Please read the paper PDF file to see the results of the project.

-See the Rmd file to see all code used in the project.
+See the analysis Rmd file to see all code used in the project.

 The dataset is from NYC.gov.